-...making excellence a habit."

-Children's play areas

-A guide to standards for playground equipment and surfacing (BS EN 1176 series: 2008)
+Children's play areas A guide to standards for playground equipment and surfacing (BS EN 1176 series: 2017)

 Children's play areas Playgrounds provide adventure, exploration and fun and are an important part of childhood, but it is essential that they are managed carefully, so that risks are maintained at an appropriate level.
 Playgrounds offer an exciting and challenging environment where children can explore and develop their abilities.
 Navigating swings, slides, roundabouts, climbing frames and other equipment can teach important problem-solving skills and help to develop physical strength, coordination and balance.
 Playgrounds naturally involve some risk-taking, and some bumps and bruises are to be expected during adventurous play.
 But manufacturers of playground equipment, and organizations that manage public play areas, can help to prevent serious accidents and reduce the risk of permanent injury by following good practice.
 Children's play areas: the basics BS EN 1176 is a series of standards that spells out good practice in the design, manufacture, installation and maintenance of playground equipment in public spaces.
 The standards recognize that 'good risks' are an important part of children's play and the main aim is to reduce 'bad' risks - which are those that children and their parents (or other carers) cannot realistically foresee or avoid.
-Parents have a responsibility to supervise young and less competent children, and provide guidance where necessary.
-Standards are developed by committees of relevant stakeholders, e.g. from industry and consumer groups, who use their specialist knowledge to ensure that all of the key issues are addressed.
+Parents and carers have a responsibility to supervise young and less competent children and provide guidance where necessary.
+Standards are developed by committees and Working Groups of relevant stakeholders, e.g., from industry and consumer groups, who use their specialist knowledge to ensure that all of the key issues are addressed.
 BS EN 1176 was developed by experts from the UK and across Europe and is used in all major European countries.
 BS EN 1176 only covers play equipment and surfacing in public play areas, such as local authority parks, schools, pubs, holiday parks and shopping outlets.
 A separate group of standards (BS EN 71 Safety of Toys) deals with domestic play equipment used in private homes and gardens.
 It is important that those responsible for play areas use the right equipment, and standards, for the location.

 "The standards recognize that 'good risks' are an important part of children's play and the main aim is to reduce 'bad' risks - which are those that children and their parents (or other carers) cannot realistically foresee or avoid."
-Children's play areas: the details If play equipment is marked with 'Conforms to EN 1176: 2008', the supplier's details and date of manufacture, parents can rest assured that the following issues have been addressed: Manufacturers/Suppliers All playground equipment should be designed to minimize the risk of falls, lacerations and entrapment.
-Structural strength Equipment should be strong and stable enough to support: - Children of different ages and abilities - Large groups of children using an item at the same time - · Adults who may need to gain access to help a child Protection against falling Design should minimize the risk of falls by:
+Children's play areas: the details If play equipment is marked with 'Conforms to EN 1176-1:2017' with the manufacturer's or supplier's name and address, equipment reference and year of manufacture, parents can rest assured that the following issues have been addressed: Manufacturers/Suppliers All playground equipment needs to be designed to address the risk of falls, lacerations and entrapment.
+Structural strength Equipment should be strong and stable enough to support: - Children of different ages and abilities - Large groups of children using an item at the same time - Adults who may need to gain access to help a child Protection against falling Design should address the risk of falls by: